It’s easy to idealize breastfeeding as a natural, and therefore easy, undertaking.

 Washington State Department of Health supports breastfeeding through several programs.
 For more information, click here.

-The hospital where you birth will also have on-site lactation consultants and usually breastfeeding hotline as well.
+The hospital where you birth will also have on-site lactation consultants and usually a breastfeeding hotline as well.
 Be sure to ask to see a lactation consultant before discharge.
 Ask for the hotline number before you’re discharged.

 The Lytle Center for Pregnancy & Newborns: IBCLC support; 206.215.9853; swedish.org